Dawn Logsdon

 Editor

-Elizabeth Finlayson, Editing and Co-writer
+Elizabeth Finlayson, EditOR and Co-writer

 ELIZABETH FINLAYSON is an editor and writing consultant who brings decades of experience as an editor and writer for documentary film and video.
 In addition to In and Out of Time, her credits include the award-winning films Satya: A Prayer for the Enemy, The Kids of Survival: Tim Rollins and K.O.S., Samsara, Barbie Nation, and Blink.